-Join Steve Grisetti for an in-depth discussion in this video Adding media that's already on your computer, part of Up and Running with Premiere Elements 13.
+Join Steve Grisetti for an in-depth discussion in this video Adding media that's already on your computer, part of Learning Premiere Elements 13.

 Many times the video, the still photos, the music, or other audio files you plan to use in your project are already on your computer.
 When that's the case, you need only import the media into your Premiere Elements project, and the most basic way to do that is we go to Add Media and select the option to import from Files and Folders.
 And there we can just browse to where our files are located, and then we can grab them either one at a time, we can hold down our Ctrl or Cmd key and select several at random.

 Or we can hold down the Shift key and select the first and last in the series, click Open, and they're added to our project.
 Now if you're in Quick View, adding media files to your project adds them directly to the timeline, so if I select the media file and add it, it goes immediately to the timeline.
 In Expert View, the media files go into the Project Assets first and then you can drag them to the timeline when you want to use them to make your movie.
 There a number of shortcuts to get to import media, you don't need to go all the way down to add media.